Cheliceroides longipalpis

 Cheliceroides longipalpis is a species of spider in the family Salticidae (jumping spiders), found in China and Vietnam.

-The species was initially described from a single male collected from calcareous rocks in rain forest in Vietnam.
+The species was initially described in 1985 from a single male collected from calcareous rocks in rain forest in Vietnam, by Marek Zabka.
 Females have also been found and described.

 Description

 The described male is about 9 mm long.
 The chelicerae are very long with odd outgrowths, the legs quite spiny with a more robust and longer frontal pair.
-The carapace is brown posteriorly, with a chestnut brown eyefield, which is orange red at the edges and fringed with orange and white, squamose hairs.
+The carapace is brown posteriorly, with a chestnut brown eye field, which is orange red at the edges and fringed with orange and white, squamose hairs.
 The opisthosoma features a broad brown median stripe with several yellow spots.
 On the front end of the stripe there are white hairs, elsewhere it is fringed in grey-brown.
 The legs are brown, except for parts of the last two pairs, which are orange or yellow.